7ap/rbx/README.md

-# 🦀 rbx
+# 🎮 rbx

-Roblox, rewritten in Rust.
+Rust "bindings" for Roblox.

+## ⚠️ Disclaimer

+This is still *very* incomplete, use with caution.